chaosotter/basic-games/status.md

 * Crazy Games For Your Commodore 64
 * Creepy Computer Games
 * More BASIC Computer Games
-* TI/99-4A Game Programs
+* TI-99/4A Game Programs
-* TI/99-4A: 51 Fun and Educational Programs
+* TI-99/4A: 51 Fun and Educational Programs
 * Tim Hartnell's Giant Book of Computer Games
+* Zappers: Having Fun Programming and Playing 23 Games for the TI-99/4A

 ### Magazines